godot-escoria/escoria-docs/api/CameraSetTargetCommand.md

 `camera_set_target speed object`

 Configures the camera to follow the specified target `object` as it moves around the current room.
-The transition to focus on the `object` will appen over a time period.
+The transition to focus on the `object` will happen over a time period.

 **Parameters**